 When your food is soft and well cooked it will be more digestible and easy on the tummy.

 Another advantage is the one pot advantage.
 When you cook multiple ingredients together under pressure, you will get a harmonious result.

 3. Speed and convenience

-The Instant Pot allows you to cook food faster, and it happens one it’s own.
-The Instant Pot is set and forget.
+The Instant Pot allows you to cook food faster, and it happens on its own.
+The Instant Pot is "set and forget."
 Once you put your ingredients in and lock the lid for pressure cooking or slow cooking, you can walk away.

 It will finish the cooking, and then default to a keep warm setting.
 You can come back hours later to enjoy your food.

 4. Multiple functions